 Located in the Southern part of the White Mountains, this recognizable mountain is an excellent NH hike.
 There are several trail options to get to the top (including the loop trail).
 The best part of the hike is how exposed the top section of the mountain is, meaning you have a long time with excellent views.

-If you aren’t up for the loop trail, the last time we did Chocorua, we hiked up the Liberty Trail and Book Trail loop which has significantly less distance and elevation.
+If you aren’t up for the loop trail, the last time we did Chocorua, we hiked up the Liberty Trail and Brook Trail loop which has significantly less distance and elevation.

 Mount Lafayette and Franconia Ridge Trail Loop